k223kim/second-brain/content/deep_learning/Thunder Session 3.md

 - tensors are allocated on the GPU
 - kernels are launched
 ### What does the NVFuser do?
+- Takes a specification of the computation and produces CUDA kernels
+- It will take the `trace` as an input
+- Return CUDA as its intermediate representation
+- Pass that CUDA code to the NVIDIA's CUDA compiler NVRTC to generate a kernel
 ```python
 fdw = lt.python_ctx()["nvFusion0"] # access everything that we need to know to execute
 fdw.last_used # shows the nvFuser program